 The English as a Second Language (ESL) Tutoring Program gives staff at Pomona College the opportunity to improve their English speaking, writing, and reading skills though one-on-one meetings with students.
 Interested staff sign-up and are paired with one or more 5C students who put together weekly lesson plans.
 The program is a great opportunity for staff and students to build valuable relationships and learn from each other.
 Email the Draper Center for more information.

 Hunger and Homelessness Initiative (HHI) seeks to raise awareness about food and shelter scarcity in the local communities.
 Through Food Recovery Network, HHI organizes student volunteer drivers to pick up left over food from the dining halls and deliver it to local shelters.
 We simultaneously reduce food waste at the Claremont Colleges and provide reliable, nutritious food for those in need.
-We partner with the dining halls, Inland Valley Hope Partners, and local churches to maximize our food-rescue potential and breadth.
-We hope to embark on new projects such as a hunger awareness event and a partnership with Food Not Bombs.
+Interested students should contact the Food Recovery coordinator.